anpaul7/nuodb-operator/README.md

 1. Select `Projects` from the OpenShift 4 left toolbar and click the `NuoDB` project to make it your current project.
 2. Select the `OperatorHub` under the `Catalog` section in the OCP 4 left toolbar.
-3. Select the `Database` filter and scroll down to the NuoDB Application tile and click the tile.
+3. Select the `Database` filter, navigate to the NuoDB Application tile and click the tile.
 4. In the right-hand corner of the NuoDB Operator page, click the `Install` button.
-5. On the "Create Operator Subscription" page, select the radio group option "A specific namespace on the cluster" and enter the project/namespace in the pull-down field that you would like to install the NuoDB Operator, then select `Subscribe` to subscribe to the NuoDB Operator.
+5. On the "Create Operator Subscription" page, select the radio group option "A specific namespace on the cluster" and enter the project/namespace in the pull-down field that you would like to install the NuoDB Operator, then select `Subscribe` to subscribe to the NuoDB Operator to start the installation.
-6. In less than a minute, on the page that displays should indicate the NuoDB Operator has been installed, see "1 installed" message.
-7. To verify the NuoDB Operator installed correctly, select `Installed Operators` from the left toolbar.
+6. To verify the NuoDB Operator installed correctly, select `Installed Operators` from the left toolbar.
 The STATUS column should show "Install Succeeded".
-8. Select `Status` under the `Projects` on the left toolbar to view your running Operator.
+7. Select the `Workload` tab from your `NuoDB` project view your running NuoDB Operator pod.

 The following video provides a full walk-thru of how to deploy the NuoDB Operator and database in OpenShift 4.x.